Advanced Search | Help

 PGP Round Nine closed on 19 September 2013.
 Fourteen proposals were received, requesting more than $110 million in Crown funds.

 The IAP met in early November and made its decisions.
 One proposal was approved for Business Plan development, twelve were declined and the IAP requested further information on one proposal before making its decision.
-A decision is expected on this proposal before Christmas.
 Of the twelve declined proposals, some have been asked to either resubmit revised proposals or engage in further discussion with MPI.

 Good governance, monitoring and assurance are important to protect all the interests in the PGP programmes.